 Tools #1 and #2 can be used together or separately, depending on whether or not the supervision visits include follow-up with providers recently trained to counsel clients on DMPA-SC self-injection.

 Tool #3 is intended for use in situations where in-person supervision is not possible; the supervision exercise can be conducted through phone or video.
-Tool #3 includes guidance and instructions for supervisors who plan to conduct supervision remotely using this tool.
+This tool includes guidance and instructions for supervisors who plan to conduct supervision remotely.

 The tools are intended to serve as guides and can be adapted for specific settings as needed.
 For more information, contact FPoptions@path.org.